apollographql/specs-core/core.spec.md

 Feature specs MUST prefix the following schema elements:
   - the names of any object types, interfaces, unions, enums, or input object types defined by the feature
-  - the names of any fields the spec introduces on *foreign types* defined in a different feature
-  - the names of any arguments the spec introduces on *foreign fields* defined by a different feature
   - the names of any directives introduced in the spec, with the exception of the *root directive*, which must have the same name as the feature

 :::[example](prefixing.graphql) -- Prefixing